 C1.3.1.
 Department of State.

-Under the Foreign Assistance Act (FAA), Arms Export Control Act (AECA), and Executive Order 13637 the Secretary of State is responsible for continuous supervision and general direction of SA programs.
+Under the Foreign Assistance Act (FAA), Arms Export Control Act (AECA), and Executive Order (EO) 13637 the Secretary of State (SECSTATE) is responsible for continuous supervision and general direction of SA programs.
 This includes determining whether (and when) there will be a program or sale for a particular country or activity (to include International Military Education and Training (IMET)) and, if so, its size and scope.
 It also includes the determination of budget requests and allocation of funds for military assistance.
 State reviews and approves export license requests for direct commercial sales of items on the United States Munitions List (USML) of the International Traffic in Arms Regulations (ITAR).
 State also reviews and approves third party transfers of exported defense articles and services.
 State ensures FAA, section 503 (22 U.S.C.
 2311) eligibility and obtains the assurances from recipient countries and organizations required by FAA, section 505(22 U.S.C.
 2314) prior to most grant transfers of defense articles.
 State prepares the Mission Strategic Resource Plan (MSRP) and reviews and submits to Congress the Congressional Budget Justification (CBJ), which includes an annual estimate of the total amount of sales and licensed commercial exports expected to be made to each foreign nation as required by AECA 25(a)(2) (22 U.S.C.
 2765(a)(2)), and annual arms sale proposal (Javits Report) as required by AECA 25(a)(1) (22 U.S.C.
 2765(a)(1)).

 C1.3.2.
 Department of Defense Organizations.

-The Secretary of Defense establishes military requirements and implements programs to transfer defense articles and services to eligible foreign countries and international organizations.
+The Secretary of Defense (SECDEF) establishes military requirements and implements programs to transfer defense articles and services to eligible foreign countries and international organizations.
 Within DoD, the principal responsible agencies for security cooperation (SC) are DSCA, the Combatant Commands (CCMDs), the Joint Staff (JS), the Security Cooperation Organizations (SCOs), and the Military Departments (MILDEPs).

 C1.3.2.2.
 Defense Security Cooperation Agency.

 DSCA directs, administers, and provides guidance to the DoD Components and DoD representatives to U.S. missions, for the execution of DoD SC programs for which DSCA has responsibility.
-DSCA ensures Secretary of Defense and USD(P) interests in SA matters are represented; identifies requirements, criteria, and procedures for the selection and training of personnel engaged in SA activities in DoD SC programs over which DSCA has responsibility; communicates directly with the heads of the DoD Components on SC matters over which DSCA has responsibility; in coordination with the USD(P) and the USD(R&E), as appropriate, supports the development of technology security and foreign disclosure and sales policies and procedures for defense information, technology, and systems; jointly establishes appropriate agreements and procedures with the Director, Defense Intelligence Agency (DIA), and with the CCMDs for Senior Defense Officials (SDOs) and Defense Attachés (DATTs) to provide guidance and oversees SC programs for which DSCA is responsible, in accordance with applicable laws and regulations; approves, in coordination with the Chairman of the Joint Chiefs of Staff (CJCS), SCO joint manpower programs involving the establishment of new SCOs or changes in manpower authorizations or organizational structure; jointly, with the Director of the DIA, approves changes to the grade or MILDEP affiliation of the SDO or DATT; reports to the Under Secretary of Defense for Personnel and Readiness (USD(P&R)) in the Defense Readiness Reporting System (DRRS) readiness of personnel for SA activities in DoD SC programs over which DSCA has responsibility; and acts as the Executive Agent for DoD Regional Centers for Security Studies.
-Authorities conferred on the Secretary of Defense by the FAA and AECA pertaining to SA and authorities under those acts delegated by the President to the Secretary of Defense are further delegated through the USD(P) to the Director, DSCA.
+DSCA ensures Secretary of Defense and USD(P) interests in SA matters are represented; identifies requirements, criteria, and procedures for the selection and training of personnel engaged in SA activities in DoD SC programs over which DSCA has responsibility; communicates directly with the heads of the DoD Components on SC matters over which DSCA has responsibility; in coordination with the USD(P) and the USD(R&E), as appropriate, supports the development of technology security and foreign disclosure and sales policies and procedures for defense information, technology, and systems; jointly establishes appropriate agreements and procedures with the Director, Defense Intelligence Agency (DIA), and with the CCMDs for Senior Defense Officials (SDOs) and Defense Attachés (DATTs) to provide guidance and oversees SC programs for which DSCA is responsible, in accordance with applicable laws and regulations; approves, in coordination with the Chairman of the Joint Chiefs of Staff (CJCS), SCO joint manpower programs involving the establishment of new SCOs or changes in manpower authorizations or organizational structure; jointly, with the Director of the DIA, approves changes to the grade or MILDEP affiliation of the SDO or DATT; reports to the Under Secretary of Defense for Personnel and Readiness (USD(P&R)) in the Defense Readiness Reporting System (DRRS) readiness of personnel for SA activities in DoD SC programs over which DSCA has responsibility; and acts as the Executive Agent (EA) for DoD Regional Centers for Security Studies.
+Authorities conferred on the SECDEF by the FAA and AECA pertaining to SA and authorities under those acts delegated by the President to the Secretary of Defense are further delegated through the USD(P) to the Director, DSCA.
 See DoDD 5105.65.

 C1.3.2.3.
 Under Secretary of Defense for Acquisition and Sustainment.

-The Under Secretary of Defense for Acquisition and Sustainment (USD(A&S)) is the principal staff assistant and advisor to the Secretary of Defense for all matters relating to acquisition and sustainment in the DoD, including the DoD Acquisition System; system design and development; production; logistics and distribution; installation maintenance, management, and resilience; military construction; procurement of goods and services; materiel readiness; maintenance; environment and energy resilience (including renewable energy, as appropriate); utilities, renewable energy, and energy management; business management modernization; document services; nuclear, chemical, and biological defense programs; nuclear command, control and communications; and related matters.
+The Under Secretary of Defense for Acquisition and Sustainment (USD(A&S)) is the principal staff assistant and advisor to the SECDEF for all matters relating to acquisition and sustainment in the DoD, including the DoD Acquisition System; system design and development; production; logistics and distribution; installation maintenance, management, and resilience; military construction; procurement of goods and services; materiel readiness; maintenance; environment and energy resilience (including renewable energy, as appropriate); utilities, renewable energy, and energy management; business management modernization; document services; nuclear, chemical, and biological defense programs; nuclear command, control and communications; and related matters.
 The USD(A&S) coordinates on all applicable DoD guidance; ensures conformance with international armaments cooperation and industrial collaboration; ensures that DoD logistics policy and procedures are effectively integrated with all applicable DoD guidance; provides advice to the USD(P) and the Director, DSCA, to accomplish the objectives of SC programs; establishes policies, in coordination with the USD(P), for the effective development of international acquisition and sustainment programs that support current SC goals.
 See DoDD 5135.02

 C1.3.2.4.
 Under Secretary of Defense (Comptroller).